UPS-API/Widgets-SDK/README.md

 # Widgets-SDK
-This repository will host SDK's that help you connect to Widgets supported by UPS
+This repository will host SDKs that help you generate an OAuth Token to use with Widgets developed by UPS.

+# FAQ
+- **Which technologies are supported by UPS?"**
+> UPS currently has developed SDKs for .Net (6.0).
+A script for PHP is also available.